microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaCustomSecurityAttributeDefinitionAllowedValue.md

 Apline      True
 ```

-This example Get a predefined value with Filter.
+This example retrieves a predefined value containing Id with the specified value.

 - Attribute set: `Engineering`
 - Attribute: `Project`